From Dr. Z - Carpal tunnel syndrome specialist

 Scientists believe that either condition comes as a result of repetitively stressing your hand.
 Consequently, tendons inflame and swell.
 But the similarities between carpal tunnel syndrome and wrist tendonitis end there.

 It's important to note that every person is different and will experience symptoms and warning signs differently.
-And some people can have BOTH conditions at the same time.
+Also, some people can have BOTH conditions at the same time.
 So be familiar with the primary signs and symptoms of each disorder.

 Generally, the warning signs and symptoms of carpal tunnel follow a specific pattern.
 As symptoms become more severe they might be completely different for you compared to somebody else.

-Tendinitis usually affects those who perform repetitive and high velocity, high force hand activities every day for long hours.
+Tendinitis usually affects those who perform repetitive and high velocity, high force, hand activities every day for long hours.
 Examples are using jackhammers, hair styling, gaming, clerical typing, and playing a musical instrument.

 A good way to tell if you have wrist flexor tendonitis is to glide your fingers up and down your forearm tendons (palm side) from wrist to elbow.
 If you feel tenderness or painful nodes (especially directly on a tendon) then this is a sure sign of tendonitis.